-During the pilot study, 1500 mol solutions at three different conductivities (0, 250, 500 μ S/cm), 11 different sediment concentrations (0 - 1000 mg/L), and four temperatures (4, 10, 20, 30°C) will be prepared and analyzed with the capacitance sensors.
+During the pilot study, 1500 mol solutions at three different conductivities (0, 250, 500 $\mu$ S/cm), 11 different sediment concentrations (0 - 1000 mg/L), and four temperatures (4, 10, 20, 30°C) will be prepared and analyzed with the capacitance sensors.
 The soil will be suspended using a stirring rod.
-Conductivity and temperature will be monitored independently of
+Conductivity and temperature will be monitored independently of the capacitance sensors.
+Total suspended solids will be analyzed for each SSC using a 100 mol aliquot removed from the area around the probes to determine the exact suspended sediment concentration within the probes' measurement volume.

 During the extended study the steps described above will be repeated but at a higher level of detail.
-Specifically, sediment concentration and solution temperature and conductivity will be varied by only 50 mg/L, 5° C, and $100~\mu$ S/cm, respectively.
+Specifically, sediment concentration and solution temperature and conductivity will be varied by only 50 mg/L, 5°C, and 100 $\mu$ S/cm, respectively.
 Also during this phase of the study, the effect of five different flow velocities on sensor output will be studied using a 1 m x 0.45 m x 6 m sediment flume.